 - 18V lithium battery has ONLY 5 cells.

-We say 'only', since power of cordless vacuum cleaners is (actually, it is the same for both cordless and corded vacuums):
+We say ‘only’ since the power of cordless vacuum cleaners is (actually, it is the same for both cordless and corded vacuums):

 Power (W) = current (A) x voltage (V)